SartajBhuvaji/Steam-Big-Data-Pipeline/README.md

 # Steam-Data-Engineering-Project

 ## Project Overview
 Welcome to the heart of real-time data engineering—our project dedicated to unraveling the gaming wonders of [Steam](https://store.steampowered.com/).
 As one of the paramount digital distribution platforms for PC gaming, Steam sets the stage for our data orchestration.
-Brace yourself for a journey powered by Kafka, Spark, Airflow, and AWS, where we would perform data Extraction, Transformation, and Loading (ETL).
+Brace yourself for a journey powered by Kafka, Spark, Airflow, and AWS, where we would perform data `Extraction, Transformation, and Loading` (ETL).

 ## Diagram

 ## Kafka Spotlight 🌟
 Hey there, data enthusiast!
 Let's shine a light on Kafka, the backbone of our data collection.
-To use Kafka, I have set up a simple producer-consumer schema for each web page.
+To use Kafka, I have set up a simple <i>producer-consumer</i> schema for each web page.
 The producer scrapes the web page or collects data through Steam's APIs.
 This data is consumed by a consumer who then stores the data accordingly.

 ## The Pipeline Trio 🚀
 Three pipelines, three different cadences—daily, weekly, and monthly.
 This setup ensures a separation of concerns and a steady flow of fresh data.